aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/open-presentation/_index.md

 ## Open Presentation

-To open an existing presentation, you simply have to instantiate the [Presentation](https://reference.aspose.com/slides/python-net/aspose.slides/presentation/) class and pass the file path (of the presentation you want to open) to its contructor.
+To open an existing presentation, you simply have to instantiate the [Presentation](https://reference.aspose.com/slides/python-net/aspose.slides/presentation/) class and pass the file path (of the presentation you want to open) to its constructor.

 This Python code shows you how to open a presentation and also find out the number of slides it contains: